Skip to Main Content

 Explain the unknown

 • Siblings are often scared because they don’t understand this new experience.
 Be honest and open with your children.
 If you explain what’s happening, it should lessen fear and confusion.
-The care team at your pediatric center can help with talking to children.

-• Provide an age-appropriate description of cancer.
+• Provide an age-appropriate description of the illness and treatment.

 Keep life as ‘normal’ as possible